By Use Cases

 only half the battle.
 They’re now turning their attention downstream towards

 their business intelligence and analytics tools and infrastructure.

 The era of Big Data collection has come and gone.
 Businesses are now flush with data they’re struggling to make use out of, but that’s about to change.
 The era of Big Data insights has arrived.

-You don’t need to be a Fortune 500 bank to start enjoying the benefits of Kyligence.
+You don't need to be a Fortune 500 bank to start enjoying the benefits of Kyligence.
 Our OLAP Big Data platform is perfect for any organization in any industry that is working with massive datasets.
-See for yourself how the augmented OLAP technology Kyligence offers for enterprise (and in the cloud) can help you scale up your Big Data operations, accelerate your queries, and uncover insights better than any other Augmented Analytics solution on the market today:
+See for yourself how the augmented OLAP technology Kyligence offers for enterprise (and in the cloud) can help you scale up your big data analytics cloud operations, accelerate your queries, and uncover insights better than any other Augmented Analytics solution on the market today:

 Even more great information can be found about Kyligence, Apache Kylin, and OLAP in our OLAP learning center.
 And if you're curious about how Kyligence compares to Apache Kylin, check out our Apache Kylin Comparison page.
 Be sure to follow us on LinkedIn and Twitter for the latest Kyligence product updates and announcements.

 Learn about the fundamentals of a data product and how we help build better data products with real customer success stories.

 Come to see the Next Generation of SQL Query Engine

 Learn how to achieve alternatives to SSAS.

 In this article, we’ll dive into the unified Metrics Platform at Beike, introduce Beike’s practice of building the Metrics Platform infrastructure using Apache Kylin and some real use cases at Beike.